High Availability

 Rebalancing occurs:

-• automatically when a node joins or leaves an availability zone for dynamic data distribution policies only.
+• automatically when a node joins an availability zone for dynamic data distribution policies only.

 • automatically when new configuration is loaded and activated for both dynamic and static data distribution polices.